tvsnarayana/tech-interview-handbook/design/README.md

 - Design an Internationalization System.
 - Rebuild Twitter from the ground up.

+## Asana

+- Design 2048.
+- Design a Twitter feed API.
+- Design a relational schema for an online RSS reader.

 ## Dropbox

 - Design a Hit counter.
 Implement methods to track a hit as well as once to return the hit count for the last 5 minutes.